Same-sex marriage (SSM) and domestic partnerships in Oregon.

 (b) Subject to a civil action for declining to solemnize, celebrate, participate in, facilitate, or support any same-sex marriage ceremony or its arrangements, same-sex civil union ceremony or its arrangements, or same-sex domestic partnership ceremony or its arrangements.

-Oregon Family Council spokesperson Theresa Harke said that their main emphasis is going to be promotion of the Protect Religious Freedom Initiative.
-That is, they are going to concentrate mainly on changing laws to allow conservative Christians to discriminate against the LGBT community, and less attention to trying to maintain the present ban on same-sex marriages (SSMs).
+Oregon Family Council spokesperson Theresa Harke said that their group's main emphasis is going to be promotion of the Protect Religious Freedom Initiative.
+That is, they are going to concentrate mainly on changing laws to allow conservative Christians to discriminate against the Lesbian, Gay, Bisexual and Transgender/Transsexual community (LGBT), and less attention to trying to maintain the present ban on same-sex marriages (SSMs).

 The Oregon United's initiative already would protect the right of clergy, congregations and denominations to discriminate against same-sex couples by refusing to solemnize their marriages.
 That right is also reinforced by the First Amendment to the U.S. Constitution which established the separation of church and state in the U.S. It is really a non issue because clergy have been refusing to marry couples for centuries for many reasons while under the protection of the First Amendment.
 Clergy have refuse to marry couples because they are an interracial couple, an African American couple, an interfaith couple, of the wrong faith, considered to be not sufficiently mature, etc. The Roman Catholic Church has even refused to marry otherwise acceptable couples where one partner is physically disabled and thus would be unable to procreate.
 To our knowledge, no member of the clergy has ever been convicted or even charged because they refused to marry a couple.
 Still, a lot of religious conservatives consider an extra level of protection for their congregations and clergy to be comforting.